 Each council has various requirements that construction companies must meet in order for their Development Application (DA) to be approved.
-Most councils will require a detailed Cost Report if the estimated cost of a construction will exceed a limit specified by the council.
+Most councils will require a detailed Cost Report if the estimated cost of construction will exceed a limit specified by the council.
 This is typically somewhere between $500 and $3,000,000 – each council varies.

-A cost report, which is provided by a registered quantity surveyor, verifies the construction costs a development project and thus allows the council to accurately calculate fees that the developer must pay.
+A cost report, which is provided by a registered quantity surveyor, verifies the construction costs of a development project and thus allows the council to accurately calculate fees that the developer must pay.
 If you’re submitting a cost report as part of your DA, then you must meet the following requirements:

 A Quantity Surveyor can prepare tax depreciation schedules after a construction project has been completed.
 This is a crucial document for investors who want to claim tax benefits.
 Depending on the age and value of the building, the deducted amount varies between 2.5% and 4% of the capital works per annum.

 To be eligible for a tax deduction, an investor should hire a quantity surveyor or tax depreciation firm.
-They will perform an inspection of the real estate and will then conduct a depreciation schedule based on the onsite analysis of a quantity surveyor.
+They will perform an inspection of the real estate and will then conduct a depreciation schedule based on the on-site analysis of a quantity surveyor.
 The analysis needs to be undertaken by a registered company.
 Otherwise, the ATO will not accept calculations of the tax depreciation benefits for an investment property.

 When a quantity surveyor creates their report, they will perform the following tasks: